-That said, this workout definitely is not for everyone.
+That said, this workout definitely is not for everyone which is why I wanted to write this Insanity workout review.
 The following list describes what I feel are the minimum requirements for someone who wants to complete the Insanity workout:

 - You must have 45 minutes to 1.5 hours daily to do your workout.

 - You cannot have any heart or other serious health condition (unless approved by your physician).

 - You likewise cannot have joint problems, particularly in your knees, as you will be jumping around A LOT with this workout.

 - You should be comfortable performing about 30 minutes of non-stop cardiovascular exercise before you start Insanity.